Vivekhaz/site_personal/notes.md

 --------------------------------------------------------------------------------
 ## Links

-A public list of bookmarks.
+A list of bookmarks I found helpful or interesting.
 These might be blogs, research groups, repos, or anything else which can be found with a URL.
-I've tried to replace my use of Reddit with RSS and these pages.

 ### CS Resources
 CS-related course websites, texts, and anything else that might fall into this category.